Munera: A Blockchain-Native Donation Infrastructure

 8. Charitable Partners

 Foundations may request participation through the Munera platform.
 Applications are assessed individually through a manual review process.
-Final decisions regarding eligibility rest with the Munera team.
+Final decisions regarding eligibility rest with Munera, based on the platform’s onboarding criteria, legal requirements and operational capacity.

-All affiliated foundations receive a dedicated smart-contract wallet governed by the platform’s vesting logic (see Section 5).
-This structure ensures consistent fund distribution, on-chain transparency, and alignment with the system’s long-term capital planning model.
+Participating foundations may receive a dedicated smart-contract wallet governed by the platform’s vesting logic, as described in Section 5.
+This structure is designed to support controlled token distribution, on-chain verifiability and a consistent donation process across the platform.

-Foundations may choose to retain or convert received tokens at their discretion.
-Munera provides technical support throughout onboarding and fund access, helping partners navigate wallet management and token operations as needed.
+Foundations may choose to retain or convert received tokens at their own discretion, subject to applicable laws, internal policies and the availability of suitable exchange or liquidity options.
+Munera may provide technical support during onboarding and fund access, including guidance on wallet management and token operations.

-The partner selection process is designed to accommodate a wide variety of charitable missions, with no preferential treatment toward specific causes or regions.
-The platform aims to support a diverse and expanding network of foundations, reflecting the broad range of social, humanitarian, and environmental goals that donors may wish to support.
+The partner selection process is intended to accommodate a wide variety of charitable missions, without preferential treatment toward specific causes or regions.
+The platform aims to support a diverse and expanding network of foundations, reflecting the broad range of social, humanitarian and environmental goals that donors may wish to support.

 9. Contribution Matching